 In fact, 07/04 turned out to be a good day for passerines, with a great count of 3 Redstarts (2m, 1f) in the cattlefield at Grimsbury Res.
 A bit distant but still, spring male Redstarts are very hard to beat, particularly two together on the same bit of fence!

 Tues 09/04, representated an excellent day at Grimsbury Res, with a couple of notable patch birds on what was a very breezy day.
-I'd just hopped in the car to head down to Grimsbury, when Ian Rowe reported two Kittiwakes had dropped in at the res.
-Luckily for me, they stuck around long enough with them initially sat out on the water, then after a a few minutes, had a couple of flyarounds, gained height and departed SW.
+I'd just hopped in the car to head down there, when Ian Rowe reported that two Kittiwakes had dropped in at the res.
+Luckily for me, they stuck around long enough, with them initially sat out on the water as I arrived, then after a few minutes, had a couple of flyarounds, gained height and departed SW.
 I think my 9th Kittiwake record for the patch and also the first instance of multiple birds.

 It was clearly a good passage day inland, with the first sprinkling of Terns in particular.
 So after work, I popped back to Grimsbury for a quick-ish circuit.
 A few migrants were noted, including Yellow Wagtail and Common Sandpiper.
-Just as I was thinking about getting back home, a couple of Terns duly dropped out of the sky and it was quickly clear they were Arctic Terns!
-They proceeded to give fantastic views, feeding over the water, often and quite close quarters.
-An absolutely magical ecounter with one of my favourite birds, in the golden evening light!
+Just as I was thinking about getting back home, a couple of Terns duly dropped out of the sky and it was quickly clear that they were Arctic Terns!
+They proceeded to show really well, feeding over the water, often at quite close quarters.
+A magical encounter with one of my favourite birds, in the golden evening light!

-As is tradition, a spent my usual late April /early May full day out and about local sites on Monday 29/04.
+As is tradition, I spent my usual late April / early May full day out and about local sites on Monday 29/04.
 All in all, it transpired to be an enjoyable day.
 The mid-cherwell valley near Aynho proved most productive with a Greenshank, a couple of fly through Ringed Plover and my first Common Tern of the year.
-Best of all and bird of the day though, was a vocal Wood Sandpiper that took a while to show itself, before eventually giving good views.
+Best of all and bird of the day though, was a vocal Wood Sandpiper that took a while to show itself, before showing really nicely.

-Wheatears were unusually thin on the ground this year - crazily only saw one during March and April, which is crazily abnormal - this being a smart male at Hinton Airfield on 24/03.
-The same day also produced by earliest every Grimsbury Res Willow Warbler and Swallow
+Wheatears were unusually thin on the ground this year - managed to see just one during March and April, which is wildly abnormal - this being a smart male at Hinton Airfield on 24/03.
+The same day also produced my earliest every Grimsbury Res Willow Warbler and Swallow!

 No comments: